smartITNinja/scribaX/README.md

 The data flow is always unidirectional and all shareable data will be persisted in the store.

-The only way to add, update or delete data is by explicitly executing a self provided method called "commit".
+The only way to update data is by explicitly executing a self provided method called "commit".

 Every time a "commit" action is performed, the store will notify this update *one and only* to the "notifier" function.